innoq/yarff/README_en.md

 # YARFF (Yet Another Robot For Fun)

-One more robot project for workshops for people willing to learn about programming (and a little bit about arduino).
+One more robot project for workshops aimed at people willing to learn about programming (and a little bit about arduino).

 ![Building blocks](./images/robot.jpg "Robot")